 Ursolic acid has been shown to reverse multidrug resistance in breast cancer cells.
 For example, one study found that ursolic acid reversed resistance to Taxol in Taxol-resistant triple negative breast cancer.
 Another study reported that ursolic acid resensitized multidrug resistant ER+/PR+ breast cancer cells to Adriamycin.
 Still another study published in 2021 demonstrated that ursolic acid also increased the sensitivity of triple negative breast cancer cells to Adriamycin.

-Rosmarinic acid has also been reported to reduce Adriamycin-induced cardiomyopathy (heart damage) without reducing its cytotoxic effects against ER+/PR+ breast cancer cells.
+Rosmarinic acid has also been reported to enhance the treatment effects of the chemotherapy drugs Adriamycin, cisplatin, 5-FU, Taxol and Taxotere (docetaxel).
+In addition, rosmarinic acid has been demonstrated to reduce Adriamycin-induced cardiomyopathy without reducing its cytotoxic effects against ER+/PR+ breast cancer cells.

 Dietary beta-carotene has been found to be inversely associated with the risk of ER+/PR+ breast cancer.
 Dietary carotenoids such as beta-carotene have been found to inhibit the cancer-promoting effects of both estradiol and genistein (the phytoestrogen found in soy), thereby reducing their potentially harmful effects in hormone-dependent breast cancer.